misiektoja/spotify_profile_monitor/README.md

 Edit the `spotify_profile_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

+Set `TARGET_USER_URI_ID` to a raw Spotify user ID, a `spotify:user:` URI or a complete profile URL to run without a positional target.
+A positional target overrides the configured value.

 **New in v3.5:** Public playlists use an automatic backend which supports restricted Spotify Development Mode apps.
 OAuth app credentials are no longer required with the `cookie` or `client` token source.
 New users should not create a Spotify app solely for this tool.

 **New in v2.9:** The configuration file includes options to enable/disable music service URLs (Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.